Information for the public

 - Never get into a car without ensuring that it is the one booked for you.

-- Ensure that it displays the correct licence plates, door signs and drivers badge.
+- Ensure that it displays the correct licence plates, door signs and you can see the drivers badge.

 - Try and agree the fare at the time of booking with the operator.